Pp3ng/AVL/README.md

 An **AVL (Adelson-Velsky and Landis) Tree** implementation in C that performs self-balancing operations to maintain the AVL property, ensuring O(log n) time complexity for insertion, deletion, search and traversal operations.

-- **Complete API**: Full set of utility functions for tree manipulation and validation

 ## Usage

 This AVL tree implementation is **fully generic** that can store any data type.
 You need to provide three function pointers for proper operation: